Average hourly pay

 Purpose of data source

 The main purpose of the Labour Force Survey (LFS) is to provide good quality estimates about the UK workforce.
+It’s the largest household study in the UK in terms of how many people it’s sent to and how in depth the questions are.
+It provides the official measures of employment and unemployment.

 The survey measures all aspects of people's work, including: